Reverse Mortgage Calculator: Estimate Your Loan Options Without Giving Up Your Information

 • Replace counseling, education, or professional advice

-Think of the calculator as a way to test assumptions.
-It lets you see how a reverse mortgage behaves under certain conditions, not whether you should move forward.
+The calculator lets you see how a reverse mortgage behaves under certain conditions, not whether you should move forward.

 How Reverse Mortgages Actually Work

-A reverse mortgage is a type of home loan available to older homeowners who have sufficient equity in their primary residence.
-Instead of making monthly mortgage payments, eligible borrowers can access a portion of their home equity as loan proceeds.
+A reverse mortgage is a home loan option designed for older homeowners who have built up equity in their primary residence.
+Instead of sending in a monthly mortgage payment, qualifying borrowers receive access to part of that equity, either as a lump sum, monthly payments, or a line of credit.

 HECM Reverse Mortgages vs Proprietary Reverse Mortgages